kedacore/keda-docs/content/docs/2.8/operate/prometheus.md

 ![KEDA Grafana dashboard](/img/grafana-dashboard.png)

+The dashboard has two sections:
+- Visualization of KEDA's metric server
-The dashboard has two sections; the metric server visualizes metrics from KEDA, and the scale target visualizes the changes in replicas initially triggered by KEDA.
+- Visualization of the scale target and its changes in replicas scaled by KEDA

 The metric queries are: